-Those who responding to the 'regulation 19' consultation will be invited to participate in the examination of the Local Plan.
-The Programme Officer will inform 'regulation 19' respondents of how to get involved.
+Only those who responded to the 'regulation 19' consultation will be invited to participate in the examination of the Local Plan.
+The Programme Officer will inform via email 'regulation 19' respondents on how to get involved.

 There will be a public gallery for those who wish to attend and observe the Local Plan examination.
 There will be physical copies of the Local Plan examination library available at the hearings or digital copies on the website.